 While it’s true that woodscrews are a strong, practical and economical way to join pieces of wood for furniture, they usually fall short when it comes to good looks.
-That’s why it’s standard practice to hide them in the their projects.
-But success involves more than meets the eye, especially since new options for hiding screws are now available.
+That’s why it’s standard practice to hide wood screws used in furniture and woodworking projects you care about.
+But success involves more than meets the eye, especially since new options for hiding screw heads are now available.

-These days, woodworking supply outlets everywhere carry two kinds of tapered plugs.
-There’s the original type with end grain showing on the top, and the kind with edge-grain visible.
+These days woodworking supply outlets everywhere carry two kinds of tapered wooden plugs.
+There’s the original type with end grain showing on the top, and the kind with edge-grain visible on the top.
 End-grain plugs soak up stain more readily, making them ideal wherever you want plugs to become prominent visual design elements in the completed project.
 Edge-grain plugs, on the other hand, are designed for invisibility.
 They have the same grain orientation you’re likely to find on the face of most boards, and they’re available in different wood species.

 For the best camouflage job possible, you can’t beat plugs made from the very same boards you’re building your project from.
 This is where a tapered wooden plug cutter really shines.
 The best is a patented Canadian version produced by Lee Valley Tools for use in a drill press.
 I’ve never seen any kind of tapered wooden plug cutter that works as well as this one.
-You can see my tapered cutter during a work session, below.
+You can see my tapered cutter during a work session in my drill press, below.

 Another advantage of tapered plugs is the glue-free installation that’s possible with them.
 Since even small amounts of glue squeeze-out can cause prominent stains to emerge while finishing, it’s best to avoid glue use whenever possible.
 Tap the tapered plugs home dry, sand them flush, then let your wood finish lock them in place permanently.
 Do the job right and you’ll be amazed how well hidden your little secret about wood screws remains.